Wish-Where-is-Home/Documentation/docs_site/docs/index.md

-**Client**
+#### Client

-- Search Map
+- **Search Map**<br>
-Allow the user to search for different areas on the map, whether nationally, municipally, parish or subsection of each parish.
+Allow the user to search for different areas on the map, whether nationally, municipally, parish or subsection of each parish.<br>
 Priority: High

-- Adjust Criteria/Preferences
+- **Adjust Criteria/Preferences**<br>
-Allow the user to change each of the metrics/themes present on our website, and if logged in to the system, they can save these metrics for future research.
+Allow the user to change each of the metrics/themes present on our website, and if logged in to the system, they can save these metrics for future research. <br>
 Priority: High

-- See Personalized Best & Worst Areas
+- **See Personalized Best & Worst Areas**<br>
 Allow the user, when changing different metrics, to view a color gradient on the map that goes from red to green.
-Red indicates the worst areas and green the best, thus coloring each area according to the metrics provided by the user.
+Red indicates the worst areas and green the best, thus coloring each area according to the metrics provided by the user. <br>
 Priority: High

-- Select an area and see available properties
+- **Select an area and see available properties**<br>
 After the different areas are colored with the color gradient, the user should be able to select any area on the map.
-He can also access the list of properties available in that area and obtain more detailed information about each of them.
+He can also access the list of properties available in that area and obtain more detailed information about each of them. <br>
 Priority: Medium

-**Owner of a Property**
+#### Owner of a Property**

-- Add Houses
+- **Add Houses**<br>
-The owner of a house must be able to add new houses to our system, which can later be denied or accepted and presented to users of our website.
+The owner of a house must be able to add new houses to our system, which can later be denied or accepted and presented to users of our website. <br>
 Priority: Low

-- Add physical details about house
+- **Add physical details about house**<br>
-When adding a house, the property owner should be able to add all the information about the house, from basic information regarding the house, such as images of the rooms and the property.
+When adding a house, the property owner should be able to add all the information about the house, from basic information regarding the house, such as images of the rooms and the property. <br>
 Priority: Low

-- Change house state
+- **Change house state** <br>
-If the house is present in our system, the owner must be able to change the information regarding the house, which will again go through a validation process by the administrator, and must also be able to change the status of the house, in the case of rental or sale.
+If the house is present in our system, the owner must be able to change the information regarding the house, which will again go through a validation process by the administrator, and must also be able to change the status of the house, in the case of rental or sale. <br>
 Priority: Low

-**Administrator**
+#### Administrator

-- Approve properties/bedrooms
+- **Approve properties/bedrooms**<br>
-The administrator must be able to access all the information regarding each house and rooms and, after a validation process, can approve the house.
+The administrator must be able to access all the information regarding each house and rooms and, after a validation process, can approve the house. <br>
 Priority: Low

-- Deny properties/bedrooms
+- **Deny properties/bedrooms**<br>
-In addition to approving homes, the administrator must have the ability to deny a home.
+In addition to approving homes, the administrator must have the ability to deny a home. <br>
 Priority: Low

-- Give feedback on why it has been denied
+- **Give feedback on why it has been denied**<br>
-If you deny a property/room, you must provide a detailed explanation of the reason, allowing the owner to make the necessary changes for the house to be approved.
+If you deny a property/room, you must provide a detailed explanation of the reason, allowing the owner to make the necessary changes for the house to be approved. <br>
 Priority: Low
 <br>